-And Nevil's solution is to bring the war back home; not only to fight on his lecture tours with Dr. Shrapnel, but to fight in the drawing-rooms of his family and class; these provide the wider, enduring battleground for Nevil.
-And Meredith presents it as a valid area of activity.
-For until the individual is changed, there can be no political change.
+Besides his lecture tours with Dr Shrapnel, the drawing-rooms of his family and class are the wider, more enduring battlefield for

+Nevil.
+And it is a valid area of activity.
+For until the individual is converted, there can be no political change.
 Political change here is seen as the sum of individual changes.
-If he cannot succeed in the public meeting, maybe Nevil can succeed in private conversation.
-And to change one consciousness in the establishment ...
+If he cannot succeed in the public meeting, perhaps Nevil can succeed in private conversation.
+And to change one consciousness in the establishment . . .